beyond-all-reason/teiserver/README.md

 ### Testing
 Run as above (`mix run --no-halt`) and load up Chobby.
 Set Chobby's server to `localhost`.
 In my experience it's then fastest to restart Chobby and it will connect to your locally running instance.
 After you've finished you'll want to set the server back to `road-flag.bnr.la`.

-You can login using the normal login command but it's much easier to login using `LI <username>` which is currently in place for testing purposes.
+You can login using the normal login command but it's much easier to login using `LI <username>` which is currently in place for testing purposes. `test_data.ex` has a bunch of existing users for testing purposes but you can use the protocols `REGISTER username password email` command to create a new user.
+State is currently not persisted over restarts.
 If you are familiar with Elixir then starting it with `iex -S mix` will put it in console mode and you can execute commands through the modules there too.

 ### State
 ##### Users
-Keyed to the name of the user, these represent users registered with the system.
+Keyed to the id of the user, these represent users registered with the system.
+These will be persisted over restarts at a later date.

 ##### Clients
-Keyed to the name of the user, these represent the users currently logged in.
+Keyed to the id of the user, these represent the users currently logged in.
 Client contains both the PID of the client and a Module reference to the protocol in use.

 ##### Battles
 Does what it says on the tin.